 Wearable Technology Has Been a Successful Mixed Bag

 Crunching the numbers, it is clear that wearables as a whole are a successful and appreciated technology by consumers.
 The number of connected devices around the world, which had reached the not-inconsequential amount of 526 million in 2016, is anticipated to exceed 1.1 billion in 2022.
-167 million units of smartwatches and their wristbands are also projected to be shipped that same year.
+That same year, the industry projects the shipment of 167 million units of smartwatches and their wristbands.

 Clearly, wearable technology has been a commercial success, so there is no reason to anticipate that manufacturers will slow down on their research and development anytime soon.
-However, it must also be said that wearables have created a few concerns that hadn’t needed to be addressed in the past – especially when it comes to security.
+However, it is also important to note that wearables have introduced several concerns that did not require attention in the past, especially regarding security.

-It has been clearly demonstrated that wearables can also create considerable security concerns – in more ways than one might initially think.
-One only has to look back to the beginning of last year, when the heat mapping feature of the Strava fitness application revealed the classified locations of military bases, thanks to the activity trackers the soldiers would wear during their workouts.
+There is ample evidence that wearables can create significant security concerns in more ways than one might initially anticipate.
+One only has to look back to the beginning of last year.
+The heat mapping feature of the Strava fitness application revealed the classified locations of military bases.
+This was thanks to the activity trackers the soldiers would wear during their workouts.
 Wearables are also notorious for being updated very infrequently (if ever), which makes them perfect devices to be taken over and used as part of a botnet, or as an easy access point into the rest of an otherwise protected network.

 One also has to consider what is being done with the data that these devices collect, and how that data could potentially be used to the possible disadvantage of the consumer.

-The Regulations that Have Been Put in Place (and Which Matter)
+The Wearable Regulations that Have Been Put in Place (and Which Matter)

 Naturally, such a potentially explosive technology ought to be subject to some regulations.
 However, the governing bodies and organizations typically responsible for imposing these regulations may not be in a position to do so.